mdarukha/Radiology-Triage-CNN/README.md

 ---

-## ⚠️ Limitations & Future Work

-> As noted by reviewers:
-- The task is well-explored in literature and lacks novelty
-- Dataset is single-site, which may limit generalizability
-- No uncertainty quantification or ensemble methods used

 🔮 **Future improvements could include**:
 - Training on more rare or complex labels
 - Incorporating Bayesian dropout or ensembling for confidence scores